 However, she had gun ports that were cut in as a part of her design.

-She is believed to be the Cherabin, sunk on her outbound voyage during a storm in the Thames estuary, and after losing both her rudder and sails.
-The Cherabin was laden with metal ingots (British lead and tin, and German iron bar) for trading purposes 1603, after losing both rudder and sails.
+She is believed to be the Cherabin, sunk on her outbound voyage during a storm in the Thames estuary after losing both her rudder and sails in 1603.
+The Cherabin was laden with metal ingots (British lead and tin, and German iron bar) for trading.

-Elizabeth’s reign was on the back foot, with powerful enemies in France and Spain.
-Within her realm, there were concerns of Catholic sympathizers taking direction from the Pope’s excommunication which also released the good English Catholics from obedience to the crown.
-She had a lot of vested interest in having a privateer navy that could harass Spanish ships coming back from the New World, taking them as prizes.
+Elizabeth’s early reign was on the back foot, with powerful enemies in France and Spain.
+Within her realm, there were concerns of Catholic sympathizers taking direction from the Pope’s excommunication, which also released the “good” English Catholics from obedience to the crown.
+There was interest in having plausible deniability – a privateer fleet that could harass Spanish ships coming back from the New World, taking them as prizes.

-In the historical fiction novel Sic Parvis Magna and the short story Retribution, I named the captain Richard Trelawney, and I kept the name of the ship as the Tiger.
-Her purpose was trade, but she did not shrink back from a fight, both defending herself and serving as a privateer in the Tudor English Navy harassing enemy ships.
+In the historical fiction novel Sic Parvis Magna and the short story Retribution, I named the Tiger’s captain Gregory Trelawney, and I the ship Tiger.
+Her purpose was trade, but she did not shrink back from a fight, both defending herself and serving as a Tudor privateer, harassing enemy ships.

-This ship, possibly of a Hawkins fleet of armed merchant raiders, became the maritime classroom for young Francis Drake, teaching him the arts of ship handling, navigation, trade and business, but also tactics and strategies of naval warfare.
+This ship, likely part of Hawkins’s fleet of armed merchant raiders, became the maritime classroom for young Francis Drake, teaching him the arts of ship handling, navigation, trade and business, but also tactics and strategies of naval warfare.

 Holloway, April.
 “Thames Shipwreck Identified as Cherabin, English Pirate Ship That Pillaged for the Queen | Ancient Origins.”
 Accessed December 28, 2021. https://www.ancient-origins.net/news-general/thames-shipwreck-identified-cherabin-english-pirate-ship-pillaged-queen-001982.